Liver Cancer (Primary)

 When a follow-up appointment or test is approaching, many people find that they think more about the cancer and may feel anxious.
 Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.

-For some people, primary liver cancer does come back after treatment, which is known as a recurrence.
-The cancer can come back in the liver, in nearby organs or in other parts of the body.
+For some people, liver cancer does come back after treatment, which is known as a recurrence.
+The cancer may come back in the liver, in nearby organs or in other parts of the body.
 This is why it’s important to have regular check-ups.
-You may be offered more treatment which may include chemotherapy and surgery.
-Treatment will depend on the type of cancer you have, where it has spread, your general health and the treatments you have had before.
+You may be offered more treatment and may include drug therapy or the insertion of a stent.
+Treatment will depend on the type of cancer you have, where it has spread, your general health and the types of treatment you have had before.

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.